UBC-MDS/DSCI-532_2025_3_QuantaTrack/README.md

 Below the charts, users can also select their preferred refresh interval for the stock screener table, with updates available every 3 or 10 seconds.
-The table also allows users to search by ticker or company name, and they can download the data in CSV format based on the current filter state for further analysis.
+The search box allows users to search the table by ticker or company name, and they can download the data in CSV format based on the current filter state for further analysis.

 ### Demo